Past Cases

 Overview

-On September 14, 2023, the Honorable Beth Labson Freeman of the United States District Court for the Northern District of California granted preliminary approval of a $3.27 million settlement in this false advertising class action brought on behalf of consumers who purchased Woolite laundry detergent labeled with the phrases “COLOR RENEW” and/or “revives colors.”
-Plaintiffs assert that these representations were false or misleading, because Woolite laundry detergent does not renew or revive color in clothing.
+On March 28, 2024, the Honorable Beth Labson Freeman of the United States District Court for the Northern District of California granted final approval of a $3.27 million settlement in this false advertising class action brought on behalf of consumers who purchased Woolite laundry detergent labeled with the phrases “COLOR RENEW” and/or “revives colors.”
+Plaintiffs asserted that these representations were false or misleading, because Woolite laundry detergent does not renew or revive color in clothing.

 On July 29, 2022, the court issued a redacted order granting Plaintiffs’ motion for class certification in California, New York, and Massachusetts in this false advertising consumer protection class action lawsuit against Reckitt Benckiser LLC (Reckitt).
 In the same order, the court appointed Eric Kafka Class Counsel.